payu-india/CMS-Chatbot/docs/Affordability/payu-bnpl-integration-introduction/bnpl-workflow-payu-hosted-checkout.md

 next:
   description: ''
 ---
-For the <<glossary:BNPL>> payment mode using PayU Hosted Checkout integration, PayU takes care of the integration and you just need to enable BNPL.
+For the <Glossary>BNPL</Glossary> payment mode using PayU Hosted Checkout integration, PayU takes care of the integration and you just need to enable BNPL.

 The customer journey involved when collecting payment using BNPL:

 > 📘 Note:
 >
 > If you don’t have BNPL enabled, try requesting using Dashboard.
 For more information, refer to [Configure User Settings](doc:configure-user-settings#checkout-payment-modes).
 If you could not request through Dashboard, contact your PayU Key Account Manager or [PayU Support](https://help.payu.in/).

 ## General workflow